 This research focuses on exploring the uncertainty and precision of the most commonly used 210Pb dating methods (CRS, CIC and CF:CS) in contrast to Plum.
 By using different scenarios, three different simulations were created.
 These simulations were then sub-sampled at different percentages of information in order to observe the effects that different sample sizes have on the resulting chronology.
 This experiment provided an objective comparison of the accuracy and precision of both methods.

 The experiment was conducted on two levels.
 First, we evaluated the overall accuracy and precision of the method.
-The mean of the bias, length of the 95% confidence and credible intervals, as well as the coverage were measured.
+The mean of the bias, length of the 95% confidence and credible intervals, as well as the coverage (I think we need a more descriptive term, as the same term is used later for a different thing) were measured.
 Second, we quantified the ability of each model to capture the true value in their credible/confidence interval, and the coverage of each scenario according to depth.
 These two comparisons provided a good picture of the difference in precision and accuracy between these methods.

 From the overall accuracy (see Figure 5) it is clear that both the CRS model and Plum reduce their bias as more data becomes available, with the Bayesian method providing, on average, a smaller bias regardless of the sample size.
 In terms of precision, the Bayesian method is providing much larger uncertainties when small sample sizes are used.
-It is only with 60%, or more of information that the length of the intervals becomes comparable.
+It is only with 60% or more of information that the widths of the confidence intervals become comparable.
 This is a consequence of the linear/exponential interpolation between data points used by the CRS method, in contrast to the Bayesian approach (Plum).
 As has been previously discussed by [@Aquino2020], the larger uncertainties provided by Plum are more realistic, as confirmed in this work.
-Further evidence that these uncertainties are more reasonable is that the length of the credible intervals becomes smaller as more data becomes available.
+Further evidence that these uncertainties are more reasonable is that the widths of Plum’s credible intervals become smaller as more data becomes available.
 On the other hand, the length of the confidence intervals provided by the classical model (CRS) remain almost constant at any sample size.
 Lastly, the coverage, which shows the ability of the model to capture the true values within their intervals, shows that the classical model (CRS) on average is incapable of capturing the true values within its 95% confidence interval.
-These results are concerning, considering that the 210Pb dating community rarely report 95% confidence intervals and instead tend to use only 65% confidence intervals (one standard deviation intervals).
+These results are alarming, considering that the 210Pb dating community rarely report 95% confidence intervals and instead tend to use only 68% confidence intervals (one standard deviation intervals).
 On the other hand, Plum’s coverages always remain ≤2, therefore guaranteeing that on average the true value is captured within its 95% credible intervals, even with small sample sizes.
 Plum’s coverages are constantly improving and reaching stability with 50% or more of information percentage.
 These experiments show that the Bayesian method, on average, provides more reliable results, for both precision and accuracy, no matter the amount of information.